 PARTNER applicants must also submit:

 All materials should be in English, whether in the original or accompanied by a satisfactory and certified translation.
-In addition, an application fee of US$100 must be paid at the time of application.
+In addition, a non-refundable fee of US$100 must be paid at the time of application.

 Upon receipt of a completed application and fee, the Secretariat will forward all materials to the Membership Committee for review.
 If the application is complete and no additional information or clarification from the applicant is necessary, the Committee will request input from current member organizations within the same country as the applicant organization.
-The Committee will thereafter make a recommendation or approve or decline the application at the next meeting of the full Board of Directors.
+The Committee will thereafter make a recommendation to approve or decline the application at the next meeting of the full Board of Directors.
 Applicants will be advised of the decision following the concurrence of the Board.
+Admission to a membership level in the OIA is at the sole discretion of the Board of Directors.